corneltek/FormKit/README.md

 And of course, you can define your own form widgets for your applications easily.

-Found hard to render form widgets ?
+Tired with HTML forms ?
 There are some widget layout engines that can render widget into HTML with HTML table or fieldsets/legends.
 Of course you can define your own layout engine too!